This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A mobility evaluation examines the extent of a child’s ability to move.
 This evaluation will look at a child’s muscle tone, coordination, reflexes, balance and posture, fine and gross motor function, oral motor function, and spastic movements.
 These will be reevaluated as a child grows and develops.

-As a child gets older, they need to be reevaluated for mobility and neurological function and other possible disabilities that will not be important until they are older.
+As children age, they need to be reevaluated for mobility, neurological function, and other possible disabilities that will not be important until then.

 For instance, educational evaluations will help discover any limitations in cognitive ability or the presence of learning disabilities, as well as any socialization issues.

-As a child grows and develops independence, they will also be evaluated for their ability to perform the functions of daily living, such as hygiene, getting around, walking, and others.
+As children grow and develop independence, they will also be evaluated for their ability to perform the functions of daily living, such as hygiene, getting around, walking, and others.

 A child with cerebral palsy should be evaluated for any associated conditions throughout their life.